-7 stunning discoveries about Saturn from the Cassini mission
+9 stunning discoveries about Saturn from the Cassini mission

-After two decades in space, the Cassini spacecraft will end its mission on Sept.
+After two decades in space, the Cassini spacecraft ended its mission on Sept.
 15, 2017, with a fiery death plunge into Saturn's atmosphere.
-The dramatic event will mark the end of one of the most successful space expeditions in NASA's history.
+The dramatic event marked the end of one of the most successful space expeditions in NASA's history.

 "Major Cassini mission achievements are legion," planetary scientist Carolyn Porco, head of imaging science for the Cassini spacecraft, said in an interview.